youthinfront/youthinfront-site/_posts/blog/2018-02-21-6-after-the-march.md

 ---
 layout: post
-title: What happens after the march?
+title: How does a march become a movement?
-subtitle: Moving from March to Movement
+subtitle: What happens next
 cards:
     - content:
         title: First Video